 Phase III consists of the design, implementation, and report of a final project.
 Candidates envision a project and craft a proposal that integrates selected themes from their contextual analysis and theological and methodological reflection.
 In consultation with the candidate and the academic dean, the associate dean for ministerial formation and advanced studies selects a faculty reader (chair) who supervises the proposal, development, and implementation of the project, serves as advisor, and evaluates the project.
 In some cases, a second reader whose expertise will enrich project supervision is assigned.
 The project proposal must be approved before work on the project can begin.
 Candidates then implement, evaluate, and report on their projects as proposed.
-Once they present a written report of the project that satisfies the expectations of their faculty reader(s), they must sustain an oral review of the project report is electronically preserved in the ProQuest system and is accessible through the Seminary's Stitt Library.
+Once they present a written report of the project that satisfies the expectations of their faculty reader(s), they must sustain an oral review of the project conducted by the reader(s).
+Once approved and edited by a style editor, the project report is electronically preserved in the ProQuest system and is accessible through the Seminary's Stitt Library.